-III.I Not tes t o the Financial Statements i . a general description of significant leasing arrangements, including general lease terms with any appliable specific intragovernmental requirements, and i . annual lease expense in total and by major underlying asset category t essee entities should disclose the following for leases other than (1) short-term leases, (2) ontracts or agreements that transfer ownership, and (3) intragovernmental leases: i . a general description of its leasing arrangements, including the basis, terms, and conditions on which variable lease payments not included in the lease liability are determined; i the amount of lease assets and the related accumulated amortization, to be disclosed separately from PP&amp;E assets; iii .
-The amount of lease expense recognized for the reporting period for variable lease payments not previously included in the lease liability; iv Principal and interest requirements to the end of the lease term, presented separately for the lease liability for each of the five subsequent years and in aggregate by five-year increments thereafter; v The amount of the annual lease expense and the discount rate used to calculate the lease liability (or a range of discount rates disclosed if multiple rates were used for the lease liability); vi .
-The terms and conditions of sale-leaseback transactions for seller-lessees; and vi .
-The amounts of the lease and the leaseback, separately, for lease-leaseback transactions. c c.
-L essor entities should disclose the following for intragovernmental lease activities: i.
-A general description of significant leases, including subleases, and
+- ii. annual lease expense in total and by major underlying asset category - b.
+Lessee entities should disclose the following for leases other than (1) short-term leases, (2) contracts or agreements that transfer ownership, and (3) intragovernmental leases: - i. a general description of its leasing arrangements, including the basis, terms, and conditions on which variable lease payments not included in the lease liability are determined; - ii. the amount of lease assets and the related accumulated amortization, to be disclosed separately from PP&E assets; - iii.
+The amount of lease expense recognized for the reporting period for variable lease payments not previously included in the lease liability; - iv.
+Principal and interest requirements to the end of the lease term, presented separately for the lease liability for each of the five subsequent years and in aggregate by five-year increments thereafter: - v.
+The amount of the annual lease expense and the discount rate used to calculate the lease liability (or a range of discount rates disclosed if multiple rates were used for the lease liability); - vi.
+The terms and conditions of sale-leaseback transactions for seller-lessees; and - vii.
+The amounts of the lease and the leaseback, separately, for lease-leaseback transactions. - c.
+Lessor entities should disclose the following for intragovernmental lease activities: - i.
+A general description of significant leases, including subleases, and - ii.
+Future lease payments that are to be received to the end of the lease term for each of the five subsequent fiscal years and in aggregate for each five-year increment thereafter. - d.
+Lessor entities should disclose the following information about leases other than (1) short-term